So you want to get motivated to write.

 “I live in Dublin, God knows why.
 There are greatly more congenial places I could have settled in – Italy, France, Manhattan – but I like the climate here, and Irish light seems to be essential for me and for my writing.”

-You might not be able to afford an apartment solely for writing – and I agree with John about the weather – but you could carve out a quiet space in your house, in a coffee shop or even the local library.
+You might not be able to afford an apartment solely for writing – and I agree with John about the weather – but you could carve out a quiet space or time in your house to write.

-Associate that place with writing and nothing else and you’ll slip into your creative groove more easily.
+Associate that place or time with writing and nothing else, and you’ll slip into your creative groove more easily.

 2. Search for a New Writing Routine